 “Yes, I’m really tired too.”

-Adult interactions are essential when you are a mother as they help safeguard against the onset of insanity.
-But this is not the only thing that gives a Mother strength.
-Some mothers also have faith.
-For these women, their God provides them with the hope and courage to keep going.
-Other mothers find salvation elsewhere: in the pub or the hairdresser for example or in online gambling.
+Adult interactions are essential when you are a mother as they help guard against the onset of insanity.
+But this is not the only thing that gives a mother strength, some also have their faith.
+For these women, their God provides them with the hope and courage to keep going, to keep marching onwards.
+Other mothers find salvation elsewhere, in the pub or the hairdressers for example or in online gambling.